olamileke/pluto/README.md

 In the postgresql admin, create a database for the application (preferably named pluto).
 Then, fill in the relevant credentials in the config.py file.

-Next, run the following commands\n
+Next, run the following commands -
-<b>python manage.py db init</b> to create the migrations subfolder\n
-<b>python manage.py db migrate</b> to create the migration based on the models.py file in the /Pluto subdirectory\n
-<b>python manage.py db upgrade</b> to run the migration and create the database schema for the application
+<b>python manage.py db init</b> to create the migrations subfolder. <b>python manage.py db migrate</b> to create the migration based on the models.py file in the /Pluto subdirectory. <b>python manage.py db upgrade</b> to run the migration and create the database schema for the application

 Finally, execute <b>python -m flask run</b> to run the application.
 Access it at localhost:5000 in your browser.
 To stop app execution, run Ctrl + C in the terminal.